This page may contain affiliate links, see our disclaimer here.

 including thyme and dictamo.
 Dictamo also known as erontas is a strong herbal remedy.

-Caves to explore are Kamares, Sfendoni and Melidoni.
+Other caves to explore are Kamares, Sfendoni and Melidoni.
 Speleologists also study the cave-precipice of Tafkoura and the Labyrinth cave.

 Striking rock formations and hard hiking can be found in Zarós Gorge, Kamares Gorge and Vorizia Gorge.